fil1pe/TagitHub/README.md

 # [TagitHub]

-[TagitHub] is a web app for tagging starred repositories from GitHub.
-Users can star their favorite repositories, and [TagitHub] will retrieve their information allowing adding them tags.
+[TagitHub] is a web app for tagging starred repositories from [GitHub].
+Users can star their favorite repositories, and TagitHub will retrieve their information allowing adding them tags.
 Tags make it possible to reach repositories data—such as title, description and URL—through disjunctive patterns.

 ![TagitHub example](https://github.com/fil1pe/TagitHub/blob/master/screen.gif)